Terracotta-OSS/terracotta-core/README.txt

 %> mvn install -DskipTests -Pkit,enterprise,os,dist -am -pl terracotta-kit

-Note that for any dso-l1 changes, you will a need minimum of terracotta-toolkit-ee to be present in the devwork folder (as described by
-#7).

 ******************************************************************************
 6. To start/stop TC server and Dev Console from the build (not using kit)
 ******************************************************************************